-The named executive officers are provided with other benefits, including perquisites, that the Company and the Committee believe are reasonable.
-The Committee annually reviews the levels of these benefits provided to the named executive officers.
-The compensation associated with these benefits is included in the "All Other Compensation" column of the Summary Compensation Table on page 32 and a brief explanation of these benefits is shown in footnote 7 to such table.
+Our NEOs are provided with other benefits, including perquisites and relocation benefits, that the Company and the Committee believe are reasonable.
+The Committee annually reviews the levels of these benefits provided to our NEOs.
+The compensation associated with these benefits is included in the "All Other Compensation" column of the Summary Compensation Table on page 38 and a brief explanation of these benefits is shown in footnote 7 to such table.
 A more detailed explanation of our aircraft policy is provided below.